jeroenvermeulen/magento-solarium/app/code/community/JeroenVermeulen/Solarium/docs/TESTING.md

   * Delete the product in the backend
   * Search for the title in the frontend again
   * It must no longer return the product

+## Searching for words which are apart in the text

+  * Search for two words which are in a product title but not next to each other
+  * The Auto Complete will not work, but searching must return results